wallz30/ExtractFace/ReadMeDev.txt

 To do
 -----

+- Dump vocal message
+	- Gather the name of the sender
+	- Add filter by dates
 - Dump event members:
 	- Add possibility to exceed the 500 members limit
-- Dump chat:
-	- Add support for animated image (animation code)
-	- Gather Sent from Mobile, Sent from Messenger near date
 - Dump Visitor Posts (posts, not contributors)

 Packaging